Water pipe responsibility

 Generally, different types of home have different types of supply.

-If you live in a detatched house, you'll most likely have a separate supply.
+If you live in a detached house, you'll most likely have a separate supply.

-If you likve in a semi-detatched home, it could be shared or separate.
-Semi-detatched houses build before the 1940s often share their water supply with their neighbour.
+If you live in a semi-detached home, it could be shared or separate.
+Semi-detached houses build before the 1940s often share their water supply with their neighbour.

 Terraced houses built in the Victorian era usually have a shared supply pipe.

-Housing estates, particularly council estates, were usually built with one large pipe running along the back of the homes that feeds into each house, meanign there is shared responsibility for the large pipe.
+Housing estates, particularly council estates, were usually built with one large pipe running along the back of the homes that feeds into each house, meaning there is shared responsibility for the large pipe.

 Of course there could have been many things done to you property since your home was built that means your home doesn't fit into these categories, so it's always best to find out